codespaces-contrib/codespaces-multi-repo/README.md

 ```

 You can add this to any other `devcontainer.json` - this just uses the default Codespaces image rather than a custom one.

+When the codespace is created, `postCreateCommand` executes `clone-repos.sh`.
+This script changes the git credential manager to use your personal access token, and automatically clone any repositories in `repos-to-clone.list` under the `/workspaces` folder in the codespace.
+The entire contents of `/workspaces` survives rebuild operations, and keeping the different repositories there prevents them from getting accidently committed into the bootstrap repository.